ErikAndSmokey/Stop_Signal_MPC_Parser/README.md

 # Med_Ass_Chamber_Parsers_For_Greg

-The code 'stopsigparser' is a script written to run along with the .bat file to parse stop signaling programs created by Gregory Simandl (Marquette University).
+**The code 'stopsigparser' is a script written to run along with the .bat file to parse stop signaling programs created by Gregory Simandl (Marquette University).**

-**How to use the code:**
+**HOW TO USE THE CODE:**

     1) Download the .py, .bat, and 'Group Identifier.xlsx'

     2) Put all three files in the same root folder (ex.
 'C:\\Users\\JoeSchmo\\Desktop\\Stop Signal')